 - Traffic derived from real-time telemetry data (when the traffic profile is used).

-Incorporate real-time traffic into route selection and ETA generation using the
+Incorporate real-time and typical traffic data into route selection and ETA generation using the

 - Czech Republic